lbl-camera/fvGP/docs/source/examples/single-task.md

 See the multiple_task_test_notebook.ipynb for single dimension and multiple task example.
 The extension to multiple dimensions is straight forward.

-NOTE: in this example, all outputs are hidden except for the plots.

 ## Simple Example

 Simple setup and training for fvgp single task.